Outernet London

-Outernet London is a mixed-use development focused on the arts, entertainment and culture opened in 2022 in the West End of London.
-In an article in The Times newspaper in 2023, it was claimed to be "London's most visited tourist attraction".
+Outernet London is a public entertainment space focused on the arts, music and culture opened in 2022 in the West End of London.
+In a sponsored article in The Times newspaper in 2023, it was claimed to be "London's most visited tourist attraction".
 It is the largest digital exhibition space in Europe with the "world's largest LED screen deployment".
 It is located adjacent to the eastern exit of the new Elizabeth line Tottenham Court Road Underground station, on the southern side of the public square, and it extends to Denmark Street, known as "Tin Pan Alley", with St Giles High Street to the east and Charing Cross Road to the west.